eXascaleInfolab/seer/README.md

     - timerange : the time range of the query
 - **Online**
 1. Go to `query_data/online_queries` folder:
-2. Select the dataset folder and add the results of the system in a file named `system_name.csv`.
+2. Select the dataset folder and add the system results to a file named `system_name.csv`.
 The file contains the following columns:
     - runtime: the computed runtime of the query
     - variance: the variance of the query
     - query: the query number (e.g., q4)